programminghistorian/jekyll/lessons/naive-bayesian.md

 Edward Gibbon, Carl Becker, and Mercy Otis Warren.

 What a find!
-But unfortunately, as you begin sorting through the drafts, you find that they are not marked with the author's name.
+But unfortunately, as you begin sorting through the drafts, you realize that they are not marked with the author's name.
 What can you do?
 How can you classify them correctly?

 Well, you do have other writings by these authors.
 And if historians